google/gsocguides/pages/student/18-about_this_manual.md

 ## Facilitation (2009 & 2010)

-The Book Sprints were facilitated by :
+The Book Sprints were facilitated by:

 **Adam Hyde**